-The Postgraduate College Convenor for Social Sciences position is currently held by Cat Thornton.
+The Postgraduate College Convenor for Social Sciences position is currently held by Tim Pu.

 The SRC recognises that Postgraduate students require dedicated representation on academic and social issues.
 A Postgraduate Convenor, therefore, represents the Postgraduate students of their college.
 In this way, their role is similar to that of a College Convenor, but their specialised knowledge of the Postgraduate community tailors them to a more specific group.
 Four Convenors are elected, one from each College: Science and Engineering, Medical Veterinary and Life Sciences, Arts, and Social Sciences.
 The responsibilities of a Postgraduate Representative can vary greatly, and they are an integral part of Council’s function.
 Responsibilities include, but are not limited to: